sumant1122/InfraAI/README.md

 # InfraAI
-AI assistant that makes it easy for infrastructure developers to find commands quickly and effectively.
+ A minimalistic AI assistant designed to assist infrastructure engineers and developers with various tasks related to infrastructure management, deployment, and development.

-🔭 InfraAI is a command-line tool designed to provide immediate assistance to infrastructure develoeprs.
-It leverages the capabilities of Google's Gemini models to deliver precise command guidance tailored to various operating systems and environments.
+🔭 InfraAI is a command-line tool designed to provide immediate concise responses.
+It leverages the capabilities of Google's Gemini models to deliver precise commands tailored to various operating systems and environments.

 ## Features 🌟